timotheebeaugas/vuejs-test/README.md

 # vuejs-orinoco-test
-Personal automated javascript test project.
+Simple project for training automated tests in Javascript.
 Reuse of the Orinoco API from the OpenClassrooms Web Developer course, available here: https://github.com/OpenClassrooms-Student-Center/JWDP5

 ## Project setup